jlgm/dinos/README.md

 ## Documentation

-An automatically generated documentation are available on the `doc` folder.
+An automatically generated documentation is available on the `doc` folder.

 ## Final Observations